SamAbley/Showcase/IP Anti-Aliasing Filter/README.md

 ## Anti-Aliasing Proccess
 **Before Blur**
+Images can be reset after they have been blurred or removed completely.
 ![Before Blur](https://github.com/SamAbley/Showcase/blob/master/ReadME%20Images/IP%20Anti-Aliasing%20Filter/Before%20Blur.png?raw=true)

 **Low Blur**
-Moving the blur bar the the left will decrease the amount of blur is applied to the image.
+Moving the blur bar the the left will decrease the amount of blur that is applied to the image.
 ![Low Blur](https://github.com/SamAbley/Showcase/blob/master/ReadME%20Images/IP%20Anti-Aliasing%20Filter/blur%20low.png?raw=true)

 **High Blur**
+Moving the blur bar the the right will increase the amount of blur that is applied to the image.
 ![High Blur](https://github.com/SamAbley/Showcase/blob/master/ReadME%20Images/IP%20Anti-Aliasing%20Filter/blur%20high.png?raw=true)

 This ReadMe file is still currently being updated